Tractor-trailer, Car Submerged in Flooded Road

-No one was hurt.
-Oak Street is closed until the water recedes.
+Drivers say they are surprised no one was hurt considering how deep the water was on Oak Street, but they hope what happened will serve as a lesson to all.

+"And that small of a car, if they drive through here quite a bit, and it looks like a local, they should know that this road is a little bit of a dip here and not drive through," Sellers said.

 There was a similar scene on Route 92 in Exeter where water rose quickly at a bridge project.
 The contractor tells Newswatch 16 he didn't expect this much rain, and the pump that redirects the creek couldn't keep up, leaving a Bobcat and a mini excavator submerged.

 donny hud43987